wp-plugins/form-maker/readme.txt

 *   Possibility to choose the desired file extension types for the file upload form field
 *   Fully integrated with PayPal: two checkout modes (Test Mode and Production) and five form field types (Amount, Select, Checkbox, Radio, and Shipping)(commercial version of the Form Maker), possibility to use the form as a payment/donation form
 *   Google Maps API Integration, possibility to use the maps in two different form fields of the Form Maker
+*   Possibility to include tax percentage within PayPal options for the localization of the payment

 ### Supported languages Of Form Maker